jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/01-Background.md

 In this exercise you have to provision a data warehouse and using ADF pipelines load data from both the source systems in Azure SQL and Cosmos DB into the warehouse.

+# Instructions:

-# Provision a Synapse DW Pool for Data Warehouse enviornment:
+1. **Create a Data Warehouse in Azure:**

-From the azure portal, search for azure synapse analytics resource and provision a synapse workspace (say <collegename><group#>synapsews).
+   a) From the azure portal, search for azure synapse analytics resource and provision a synapse workspace (say (collegename)(group#)synapsews).
 Please note that you will have to create a data lake as well.
-Ensure that you make a note of the passwords for SQL server login.
+Ensure that you make a note of the passwords for SQL server login for future references.

-Once the synapse workspace is created, provision a SQL DW Pool with 100 DWU capacity.
+   b) Once the synapse workspace is created, provision a SQL DW Pool with 100 DWU capacity.

 ## Success Criteria